TylerLu/Huddle/README.md

    Check the **I agree to ...** checkbox, and click **Register**.

-   > Note: If you got error of the Bot handle: Id is already in use.
+   > Note: If you got an error of the Bot handle: Id is already in use.
 Please use another one.

 7. Click **OK**.